Wines

 Secondary Taste Notes:

-As the story progresses, we delve deeper, uncovering layers that speak of the wine’s nurturing in oak or steel.
+As the story progresses, we delve deeper, uncovering layers that speak of the wine's nurturing in oak or steel.
 Here, imagine the soft, soothing texture of honey drizzled over fresh bread.
-This middle note brings a creamy richness that gently cloaks the tongue, offering flavours of almond and a hint of baking spices.
-It’s akin to the comforting warmth of a well-loved quilt, providing depth and a smooth transition from the lively introduction to the more contemplative ending.
+This middle note brings a creamy richness that gently cloaks the tongue, offering flavours of almond blossoms and a hint of baking spices.
+It's akin to the comforting warmth of a well-loved quilt, providing depth and a smooth transition from the lively introduction to the more contemplative ending.

 Tertiary Taste Notes:

 In its final chapters, Soave reveals its aged wisdom through subtler, more mature flavours.
-Think of a quiet autumn day, where leaves rustle underfoot, and the air carries a hint of smoke.
-The wine’s mature tastes might include nuances of dried fruit, especially dried apricot, a touch of hazelnut, and the lingering minerality of wet stone.
+Think of a quiet autumn day, where leaves rustle underfoot and the air carries a hint of smoke.
+The wine's mature taste might include nuances of dried fruit, especially dried apricot, a touch of hazelnut, and the lingering minerality of wet stone.
 These flavours are like whispers of old stories told by the fireplace, offering complexity and a satisfying, long-lasting finish that invites reflection and appreciation.

 Food Pairings for Soave Wine